The Self Assessment scheme is for the self-employed,

 Keep it official

-If you file your tax return online, make sure you use the official free HMRC site.
+If you file your tax return online, make sure you use the official free GOV.UK site.

 Beware of copycat sites who may charge hefty fees for the service!